simonseyer/PAYFormBuilder/README.md

     The rule of thumb for the priority of the error messages is: the more specific a class/instance is, the higher the priority.
 Instances have a higher priority than classes.
 The error messages are of the type `PAYFormErrorMessage`.
 Look at the initializer of the class for different ways of error message creation.

-  * Call `setButtonText:` on the `PAYFormDefaultErrorHandler` class to configure the dissmiss button the alert.
+  * Call `setButtonText:` on the `PAYFormDefaultErrorHandler` class to configure the button that dismisses the alert.
 This step is **required**.

 Example
 -------
-To create a registration form is common task in app development, so it is here used as example to show some of the possiblities of the PAYFormBuilder.
+To create a registration form is a common task in app development, so it is here used as example to show some of the possiblities of the PAYFormBuilder.
 To get an overview of all features, please run the example app.

 [![](Images/thumb/registrationForm3.png)](Images/registrationForm3.png)